Our Programs

 Over the winter-spring of 2012, we commissioned a new gig to be built at the Lake Champlain Maritime Museum, and named it the Annie B in honor of our own Ann Banks.

-In 2017, we retired the original Siren Song and replaced her with a new gig, built to our specifications by Lowell’s Boat Shop in Lowell, Massachusetts.
+In 2017, we retired the original Siren Song and replaced her with a new gig, built to our specifications by Lowell’s Boat Shop in Amesbury, Massachusetts.

 Pilot Gig History